hargit19/Tinkering-Open-Project-CPH-Extension/README.md

 ### Screenshot 1
 ![Screenshot 1](Screenshot1.png)
+> Upon running the 'Fetch Leetcode Test Cases' and putting the leetcode question description link as the input, all the available test cases are fetched.

 ### Screenshot 2
 ![Screenshot 2](Screenshot2.png)
+> Upon running the command 'Run test cases', and putting the path of the solution file as the input, an output is generated.

 ## Demo Video
 Check out the demo video to see the extension in action: